MirantisContainers/mke-docs/content/docs/operations/backup-restore/external.md

     mkectl apply
    ```

-    Example output may require a few minutes to display:
+    Example output:

     ```shell
     NAME      PHASE       LAST VALIDATED   AGE   DEFAULT
     default   Available   20s              32s   true
     ```

+   The output may require a few minutes to display.

 ## Create an external backup

-With the configuration complete, you can now create backups and perform restores
-from those backups.

 To create a backup, run: